Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Maryland and its opponents have gone over the current 49.5-point total in six of seven games this season.
+- Maryland and its opponents have combined to put up more than 49.5 points in six of seven games this season.

+- Indiana and its opponents have combined to score more than 49.5 points in four of seven games this season.

+- The combined points per game average of the two teams, 48.1, is 1.4 points fewer than Saturday's over/under.

 - Terrapins games this season feature an average total of 59.4 points, a number 9.9 points higher than Saturday's over/under.